rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 The predecessor to Kubernetes was called Borg.
 A key Borg character is called "7 of 9".

-Anyway, its Google heritage means Kubernetes is about scaling for a lot of traffic with redundancies to achieve high availability (HA).
 Kubernetes was created inside Google (using the [Golang](/Golang/) programming language) and used for over a decade before being open-sourced in 2014 to the
 <a target="_blank" href="https://www.cncf.io/">CNCF</a> (Cloud Native Computing Foundation).